lostleaf/binance_datatool/README.md

 Please refer to the `environment.yml` file for the setup of the conda environment.

+By default, the BHDS service uses `$HOME/crypto_data` as the base directory.
+All data will be downloaded into this base directory.
+The base directory can be changed by setting the environment variable `CRYPTO_BASE_DIR`.

 The BHDS service requires `aria2`, a lightweight cross-platform download utility.
 Linux/MacOS x86_64 users may install it with `conda` or through system package managers: